lucidworks/solr/solr/modules/external-files/README.md

 # External Files Module

-The External Files Module expands on Solr's core ExternalFileField implementation.
+The External Files Module expands on Solr's original ExternalFileField implementation.
 This module's goal is to create an external file field implementation that scales to larger collections and supports a larger number of external files, while minimizing the impact of loading and updating of external files on response time.